 #1 Thing to do in Venice - Saint Mark’s Square

-We admit we had some doubts about putting Saint Mark’s square in the first position on our list of things to do and see in Venice, and we also know that it’s everyone first “tip” … but there’s a good reason for this!
+We admit we had some doubts about putting Saint Mark’s square in the first position on our list of things to do and see in Venice.
+Also, we know that it’s everyone first “tip”… but there’s a good reason for that!

 Tips on how to visit Saint Mark's Square:

-There are a few things to do to make sure you can enjoy this spectacular (even for the high Venetian standards) location.
+Here are a few things to help you enjoy this spectacular location.

 • Visit during the lower season.
 Besides for the last 2 weeks of January and the first 2 weeks of December, Venice has no real tourism low season.
-However, the number of tourists during colder months is less extreme than during summertime, making it slightly easier to visit “touristy” attractions such as Saint Mark’s square.
+However, there are far fewer tourists during colder months than during summertime.
+This makes it easier to visit “touristy” attractions such as Saint Mark’s square.

 • Visit early in the morning.
-Day-trippers outnumber overnight tourists 7 to 1.
-Which also means that visiting early in the morning ensures, in most cases, to have the time to enjoy Saint Mark’s square before that up to a hundred thousand visitors reach from the mainland and beyond.
+Day-trippers outnumber overnight tourists 5 to 1.
+Which also means that visiting early in the morning ensures to have more time and space to enjoy Saint Mark’s square.
+Later in the day, up to a hundred thousand visitors can reach from the mainland

 • Visit after dinner or even late at night.
-Day-trippers, which account for the vast majority of tourists in Venice, have to board means of transportation early on to leave Venice in the evening/night time, leaving the city fairly empty.
-Venice is an incredibly safe city, and you can feel free and safe to walk around the city even late at night.
-In fact, especially in summer time when the city is hot and crowded, several Venetians choose to go out for a walk late after dinner, to enjoy the quiet of the city.
+Day-trippers, which account for the vast majority of tourists in Venice, board means of transportation early on to leave Venice in the evening time.
+This leaves the city fairly empty.
+Venice is incredibly safe, and you should feel free and safe to walk around even late at night.
+Unsurprisingly, in the summertime several Venetians prefer to go out for a walk late after dinner, to enjoy the quiet of the city.

-• Salute the rain, bow to thunders or high water, and visit Saint Mark’s square.
-Experiencing “bad weather” on vacation is probably not what anyone looks for when traveling, but in Venice, in general, it won’t be very intense, won’t last too long, and won’t prevent you from exploring the city in every way.
-At the same time, bad weather forecasts have the exceptional ability to dissuade the majority of day trippers from visiting Venice, making it possible for overnight tourists to have plenty of time to visit and enjoy even the busiest places such as Saint Mark’s.
+• Salute the rain, bow to thunders and high water.
+Experiencing “bad weather” on vacation is probably not what anyone looks for when traveling.
+However, in Venice bad weather usually doesn’t last too long and doesn’t prevent you from exploring the city.
+Even better, bad weather forecasts dissuade the majority of day trippers from visiting Venice, leaving overnight tourists with plenty of time to visit and enjoy even the busiest places such as Saint Mark’s.